Compare/fixmystreet-pro

 Does Senra Radar include FixMyStreet data?

 Yes.
-FixMyStreet open street issues are one of the nine live data layers inside every Senra Radar ward view, alongside planning applications, Police.uk crime, EPC ratings, HM Land Registry sold prices, food hygiene and more.
+FixMyStreet open street issues are one of the eleven live data layers inside every Senra Radar ward view, alongside planning applications, Police.uk crime, EPC ratings, HM Land Registry sold prices, food hygiene and more.

 Can a council use both?